-ECRE is an alliance of 122 NGOs across 40 European countries.
-ECRE’s mission is to protect and advance the rights of refugees, asylum seekers and other forcibly displaced persons in Europe and in Europe’s external policies.
+ECRE is an alliance of 124 NGOs based in 40 European countries.
+ECRE’s mission is to protect and advance the rights of refugees, people seeking asylum and other forcibly displaced people in Europe and in Europe’s external policies.
 ECRE’s work covers three main activities:

 Legal Support and Litigation: FIGHTING THE LEGAL BATTLE